Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Portal Session Config (JSON)

-Here you may specify the configuration for the Session plugin as used by Kong Portal.
+Specifies the configuration for the Session plugin as used by Kong Portal.

 For information about Plugin Configuration consult the Kong Session Plugin documentation.